The Crown City Brass Quintet

 Marty Fenton Frear - Trumpet

-Back in Los Angeles as a freelance musician, Marty has played with the Los Angeles Philharmonic, the San Diego, Pasadena and Pacific Symphonies, the San Diego Opera, Opera Pacific, Los Angeles Opera, Stuttgart Ballet and American Ballet Theater.
-She has toured with the Hollywood Bowl Orchestra.
+Marty has played with the Los Angeles Philharmonic, the San Diego, Pasadena and Pacific Symphonies, the San Diego Opera, Opera Pacific, Los Angeles Opera, Stuttgart Ballet and American Ballet Theater.
+She has toured with the Hollywood Bowl Orchestra and the Israel Philharmonic.

-As a sideline to trumpet playing, Marty has been the assistant librarian for the Hollywood Bowl Orchestra for the past 17 summers, and frequently does special projects for the Los Angeles Philharmonic music library.
-Her other passions include skiing, running & biking, central coast wines, and her pets, including the champion agility dog, Tilson and reading therapy dog, Simon.
+As a sideline to trumpet playing, Marty has been the assistant librarian for the Hollywood Bowl Orchestra for the past 23 summers, and is librarian for the Long Beach Symphony.
+Her other passions include skiing, running & biking, central coast wines, and her pets, including the champion agility dog, Tilson, reading therapy dog, Simon, and agility champion-in-training Pippa.

 Sarah Bach - French Horn